hardcamls/zprize/index.md

 		<h2>Multi-scalar multiplication</h2>

-		<p>The Multi-scalar multiplication (MSM) competition tasked us with building an FPGA design to multiply $2^26$ points on the BLS12-377 elliptic curve (with the G1 subgroup generator) by scalars from the associated 253 bit scalar field and add them all as fast as possible.</p>
+		<p>The Multi-scalar multiplication (MSM) competition tasked us with building an FPGA design that multiplies $2^26$ points on the BLS12-377 elliptic curve (with the G1 subgroup generator) by scalars from the associated 253-bit scalar field and add them all as fast as possible.</p>

-		<p>The platform targeted was Amazon F1, which uses a Xilinx UltraScale+ V9P FPGA with DDR memory banks.</p>
+		<p>The platform targeted was Amazon F1 which uses a Xilinx UltraScale+ V9P FPGA with DDR memory banks.</p>

-		<p>Read more about the <a href="msm-overview.html">implementation</a></p>
+		<p>Read more about the <a href="msm-overview.html">implementation</a>.</p>

 	</div>